miqbaltariq/SECP1513202420251/03/wildanmazani/readme.md

 ###

-<p align="left">I'm a first-year Data Engineering student at Universiti Teknologi Malaysia (UTM) with a strong passion for **data and programming.
+<p align="left">I'm a first-year Data Engineering student at Universiti Teknologi Malaysia (UTM) with a strong passion for data and programming .
 I thrive on solving real-world challenges through data-driven insights and innovative solutions.
 I’m fluent in Malay and English.
 I can manage basic communication in all those languages.

 ###